sathishp5/peer5-docs/docs/apis/get-stats.md

 peer5.getStats()['load.end'];
 ```

-Usually the array will be of length 1, if there were several videos loading at the same page it can be higher than 1.
+Usually the array will have 1 item.
+But if there were several videos loading at the same page it can be higher than 1.

 ## Video rebuffering